Please Note: I originally received this letter in 2014. I am revisiting it in light of recent events.

 And since people of color are much more likely to die while in police custody, many people think that sometimes police officers assume that they can use illegal force against an African American person and get away with it, when they wouldn't do so to a White person.

-to see what your child says.)
+your child says.)

 The other problem is that many police departments are not handling the protests well.
 So some are misusing their power and hurting demonstrators, even when the demonstrators are trying to be peaceful in their protests.
 There are many accounts from reporters who have seen police officers assault peaceful protesters.

 But you should know that there are many police officers across the country who are showing solidarity with the peaceful protesters by taking a knee (kneeling) in memory of George Floyd.
 And there are many police departments across the country who have successfully decreased incidents like this.
 They do this in two ways -- by training police officers to de-escalate tense situations.
 And by firing the officers who are repeatedly involved in such incidents."

 Your child may wonder about the protests.
 Acknowledge that any violence is frightening.
 Use the opportunity to talk about how change happens in a democracy,

 and about the long and respectable history of peaceful protest and civil disobedience which has created change in the face of entrenched power structures.

 Your child may already have heard about Gandhi and the Civil Rights Movement, but together you can google other examples.
 You can also note that it

 was the initial protests about George Floyd's death that prompted the arrest of the officer who killed him.